HomeRenewable EnergyTechnological Challenges in Advancing Next-Generation Biofuels

 Early research has shown that algae, in particular, are a rich source of biofuels, outstripping anything we currently have in terms of production.
 Soya bean crops grown specifically for biofuel use can create around 2.5 barrels of biofuel per hectare per year, while algae have the potential to create between 360 and 1500 barrels per hectare per year!

-One key negative element with the extraction of third-generation biofuels from algae stock is the extensive processing, such as de-watering, required to actually obtain the fuel and the development of fourth-generation biofuels seeks to address this.
-Future advancements are aimed at enhancing the production process to simplify the manufacturing route to increase yield.
+One key negative element with the extraction of third-generation biofuels from algae stock is the extensive processing, such as de-watering, required to obtain the fuel.
+The development of fourth-generation biofuels seeks to address this.
+Future advancements aim to enhance the production process to simplify the manufacturing route and increase yield.
 There is an enormous amount of work going on around the metabolic synthesis of algae through photosynthetic techniques.

 Into the Future